TsubasaEX/SampleGoModPkg/README.md

 # SampleGoModPkg

-This is a sample GO package for importing testing.
+This is a sample Go package for importing testing.